Joshbond123/FOMO-Blogger/replit.md

 # AI Blog Automator

-An automated AI blogging platform that generates FOMO-driven content using Google Gemini AI, creates featured images with HuggingFace, and auto-publishes to Blogger.com with scheduling capabilities.
+An automated AI blogging platform that generates FOMO-driven content using Cerebras AI and Serper.dev for research, creates featured images with Pollinations AI, and auto-publishes to Blogger.com with X (Twitter) cross-posting.

 ## Overview

-This platform is designed for the **AI Tools and Productivity** niche, automatically generating:
+This platform is designed for multiple niches, automatically generating:
-- Trending topic research
+- Trending topic research via Serper.dev + Cerebras AI
 - SEO-optimized blog posts with FOMO hooks
-- Featured images using AI
+- Featured images using Pollinations AI (free)
 - Automated publishing to Blogger.com
+- Automatic cross-posting to X (Twitter) for connected accounts

 ## Architecture